 Length x width = total floor area in m 2

-Step two: Work out areas that will be non-heated.
+Work out areas that will be non-heated.
 For example, areas of the room with permanent fittings such as toilets, sinks and baths.

-Step three: Remove the total for the non-heated floor area from the total floor area.
+Remove the total for the non-heated floor area from the total floor area.

 Total floor area – total non-heated floor area = new total floor area

 Why remove 10% from the total?
 The 10% is removed to allow for gaps around the edges of your heating installation.
-When you install the boards, these can then be fitted flush to the walls of the room without worrying about each section of underfloor heating while still maintaining gaps between them.
+When you install the boards, these can then be fitted flush to the walls of the room without worrying about each section of underfloor heating, while still maintaining gaps between them.

 The second method (ideal for smaller areas)